Climate and Average Weather Year Round in Riverview Florida, United States

 The muggier period of the year lasts for 7.3 months, from April 10 to November 18, during which time the comfort level is muggy, oppressive, or miserable at least 36% of the time.
-The muggiest day of the year is August 2, with muggy conditions 100% of the time.
+The month with the most muggy days in Riverview is August, with 31.0 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Riverview experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.9 months, from September 23 to May 19, with average wind speeds of more than 7.8 miles per hour.
 The windiest month of the year in Riverview is March, with an average hourly wind speed of 9.6 miles per hour.

 The calmer time of year lasts for 4.1 months, from May 19 to September 23.
 The calmest month of the year in Riverview is July, with an average hourly wind speed of 5.8 miles per hour.